Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 ### Repo organization

 This repository is divided into two sections.
-The first section, **Dataset_generation**, includes the code and information necessary to build the genotype dataset and perform the variant calling when size permitted.
+The first section, **dataset_generation**, includes the code and information necessary to build the genotype dataset and perform the variant calling when size permitted.
 It covers major steps like the generation of the reference pangenome used for variant calling, the variant calling pipeline applied to each of the 7,000 strains, the filtering of false positive variants, and the annotation of the variants.
-The second section, **Dataset_analysis**, includes the code and information used to process and analyze the dataset and generate figures for the Pub (https://doi.org/10.57844/arcadia-d2cf-ebe5).
+The second section, **dataset_analysis**, includes the code and information used to process and analyze the dataset and generate figures for the Pub (https://doi.org/10.57844/arcadia-d2cf-ebe5).
 It includes the preliminary analysis of AMR phenotypes within the population, and the analysis of variants in regards to knowm AMR phenotypes.

 ### Approach

 #### Population-wide variant calling

 The first step to generate our dataset involved mapping out all the genetic variations within the population to a reference genome.
 This process led to the creation of a genotype matrix, which summarizes the genotype of each individual at each variant across the genome.
 The procedure included several key steps: selecting and constructing a reference genome against which genetic variants are identified, identifying genetic variants within each strain, integrating all the genetic variants and their corresponding genotypes from all strains to construct the genotype matrix, filtering false positives and annotating the variants.
-The codes and some data associated with this part are all shared in the **Dataset_generation** folder of this repo.
+The codes and some data associated with this part are all shared in the **dataset_generation** folder of this repo.
 To obtain the all input and output data and be able to recapitulate this analysis, please download the Zenodo repository: LINK TO ZENODO

 ##### Generation of the reference genome